 1. Los Angeles is rich in culture, diversity, and tolerance

-Our enlightened mayor, Eric Garcetti, and hard-working Governor, Jerry “Moonbeam” Brown, have both contributed to making Los Angeles an even better place to live in the last few years.
-They’re dedicated to bringing people of all races, religions, and cultures together in harmony, are committed to improving the environment, improving education, building businesses, and taking care of the downtrodden.
+Our enlightened mayor, Eric Garcetti, and hard-working Governors, Jerry “Moonbeam” Brown and Gavin Newsom have both contributed to making Los Angeles an even better place to live in the last few years.
+They’re dedicated to bringing people of all races, religions, and cultures together in harmony, are committed to improving the environment, improving education, building businesses, and taking care of the homeless.

 LA’s police department, fire department, and other first responders are second-to-none.
 They’re often sent to other states to help during disasters.
 Sure, there’s crime like any other big city.
-We’ve even had a couple of intense riots in the past, but they’ve taught us the importance of working together and to respect one another.
+We’ve even had intense riots in the past, but they’ve taught us the importance of working together and why we need to respect each other.
 Our crime rate has dropped significantly in recent years.

 2. The mixture of cultures in Los Angeles makes it an exciting city to live in and visit

-On any given weekend, you’ll find multi-cultural festivals and events taking place.
+On any given weekend, you’ll find multi-cultural festivals, theater, and events taking place.
 California was a part of Mexico before it became a state and Mexican, as well as Native American families, have lived in the city for centuries.
-Cinco De Mayo and Dios Los Muertos festivals are festive and fun.
-Murals, city art, theater and Pow Wows depict the hard-fought struggles of the past.
+Cultural festivals like Cinco De Mayo, (Mexican independence) and Dios Los Muertos, (Day of the Dead) are festive and fun.
+Murals, city art, theater, and Pow Wows give us insight into the hard-fought struggles of the past.
 Mariachi bands, street vendors, taco trucks, and restaurants are colorful and tasty reminders of Los Angeles’s rich Hispanic heritage.

-Los Angeles also welcomes immigrants from Asia, India, Africa, Eastern and Western Europe, the Islands of the Pacific, and the Middle East.
-Christians, Jews, Muslims, Buddhists, Hindus, Mormons, and New Age spiritualists, live happily together with little conflict.
+Los Angeles also welcomes immigrants from Asia, India, Africa, Eastern, and Western Europe, the Islands of the Pacific, and the Middle East.
+Christians, Jews, Muslims, Buddhists, Hindus, Mormons, and New Age spiritualists.
+We all manage to live happily together with little conflict.

 You can never complain about having nothing to do in Los Angeles because there’s always something of interest going on.